containerum/chkit/help/content/create/deployment.md

 If the --container-name flag is not specified and prefix is not used in any of the flags, then wizard searches for the --image flags without a prefix and generates name RANDOM_COLOR-IMAGE.

+If --export-file or --output flag is set in force mode, then deployment will be only exported to local file without any changes on serverside.

 **Examples:**

 ---